Cronjob

 If you want to deploy a cronjob from a Git Repository you will have to select:

 • Git Repository: Select the git provider hosting your code (it can be hosted on GitHub, GitLab or Bitbucket).
+You can add a new git access by clicking on New git access.

 • Branch: Select branch that Qovery should use to deploy your code